Cisplatin

 Cisplatin is a chemical compound with formula cis-[Pt(NH3)2Cl2].
 It is a coordination complex of platinum that is used as a chemotherapy medication used to treat a number of cancers.
 These include testicular cancer, ovarian cancer, cervical cancer, bladder cancer, head and neck cancer, esophageal cancer, lung cancer, mesothelioma, brain tumors and neuroblastoma.
 It is given by injection into a vein.

 Common side effects include bone marrow suppression, hearing problems including severe hearing loss, kidney damage, and vomiting.
 Other serious side effects include numbness, trouble walking, allergic reactions, electrolyte problems, and heart disease.
 Use during pregnancy can cause harm to the developing fetus.
 Cisplatin is in the platinum-based antineoplastic family of medications.
 It works in part by binding to DNA and inhibiting its replication.

+History

 Cisplatin was first reported in 1845 and licensed for medical use in 1978 and 1979.
 It is on the World Health Organization's List of Essential Medicines.
+Cisplatin was first synthesized in 1844 by Michele Peyrone and was initially known as Peyrone's chloride.
+It played an important role in the development of coordination chemistry through the work of Alfred Werner.
+The discovery of the cytostatic effect of platinum complexes in the 1960s was initially purely accidental.
+Barnett Rosenberg aimed to investigate the effect of alternating current on the growth of Escherichia coli.
+Using platinum electrodes, he observed that cell growth was inhibited.
+Subsequent investigation revealed that the cause was not the alternating current but the complex compound cis-diamminetetrachloridoplatinum(IV), [Pt(NH3)2Cl4], which had formed from the supposedly inert substance platinum electrodes.

+Further experiments with the previously known platinum complex cis-diamminedichloridoplatinum(II), [Pt(NH3)2Cl2], demonstrated the same growth-inhibiting effect.
+In contrast, studies with the corresponding trans compound showed no such effect.
+Diamminedichloridoplatinum(II) had already been known since 1844 as Peyrone's salt or Reiset's second chloride.
+Later investigations established that these compounds exhibit cis-trans isomerism.
+The existence of these two isomers led Alfred Werner in 1894 to conclude that both complexes possess a planar structure.

+In cancer therapy, cisplatin was first used in 1974 in a study at the University Hospital of Indiana for the treatment of testicular cancer and, in the following years, led to significant success in a large number of patients without recurrence.
+Because antiemetic drugs were not yet widely used at the time, the therapy was associated with exceptionally severe nausea for patients.